cdl-geneseo/geneseo-dictionary/R/Rookie.md

 # Rookie

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Rookie

 Created by  Unknown User (cam37), last modified by  Unknown User (lm23) on Apr 29, 2015

 (n.) someone who is new or inexperienced. &quot;Our Quidditch rookies actually look pretty promising this year.&quot; Montelli, N-R, 2012.
 This definition is not Geneseo specific (Major 2015).